-Action Management Approach and Procedures Timing Reporting/ Records 3.1 CULTURAL HERITAGE MANAGEMENT Objective: To preserve and protect Aboriginal and European cultural heritage values within the BOA.
+Action Management Approach and Procedures Timing Reporting/ Records 3.1 CULTURAL 3.1 CULTURAL HERITAGE MANAGEMENT Objective: To pres erve and protect Aboriginal and European cultural heritage values within the BOA.
 Record and manage newly identified cultural heritage objects To be undertaken as per the Cultural Heritage Management Plan (CHMP).
 As required As per CHMP Risk assessment to avoid disturbance to cultural heritage objects All staff and subcontractors undertaking any management activities in the BOA that may uncover cultural heritage items (e.g. access track maintenance) must be made aware of this potential risk and to adhere to the procedures outlined in the CHMP.
 As required Induction/ toolbox records 3.2 FENCING, GATES AND SIGNAGE Objective : To exclude stock, limit access, maintain biodiversity values (including protecting threatened species), protect cultural heritage values, enhance revegetation, and notify the presence of the offset area and conservation values.
 Fence mapping Map the locations of existing boundary and internal fencing, including fencing types and gates.
 Identify locations requiring fencing and gate installation/ repairs Identify redundant internal fencing to be removed.
 Year 1 Baseline addendum report

 Action Management Approach and Procedures Timing Reporting/ Records Boundary fencing, gates and signage installation/ repairs Install post and wire fencing (minimum three strand) at required locations around BOA perimeter (with the exception of the project area/ BOA interface - see L&RMP for details on fencing for this boundary).
 Plain wire should be used instead of barbed wire to reduce injuries to native fauna moving between the BOA and adjacent lands, except for boundaries adjoining stock grazing properties (i.e. eastern boundary of BOA).
 Repair any breaks in boundary fencing.
 Install signage at appropriate locations around the BOA perimeter (primarily at access points) which indicate land ownership and tenure (i.e. Conservation Area).
 Year 1 Maintain records of installation/ repair dates, locations, and personnel Redundant fencing removal Remove any internal stock exclusion fencing.
 Retain timber posts where possible for habitat.
 Years 2-3 Maintain records of fencing removal dates, quantity removed, and locations Fencing inspections Inspections of boundary fencing will be undertaken as part of annual monitoring to identify maintenance requirements and record fencing activities undertaken in previous year.
 The effectiveness of fencing in excluding stock and unauthorised activities (e.g. rubbish dumping) will also be evaluated during annual monitoring and any additional controls will be identified if required.
 Annually for life of quarry (LOQ) Annual monitoring report Fencing maintenance Maintain boundary fencing as directed by annual inspection results.
-As required for LOQ Maintain records of fencing maintenance dates, locations and personnel 3.3 ACCESS T RACKS vide suitable access for emergency vehicles and approved management/ and sedimentation within the BOA. maintenance ad ctivities, and to Access track mapping and assessment • Identify access tracks to be retained and maintained, and any repairs/ upgrades required.
-Baseline addendum report Access track repairs Undertake track repairs as specified in the baseline track mapping and assessment.
+As required for LOQ Maintain records of fencing maintenance dates, locations and personnel Objective: To prov 3.3 ACCESS TRACKS Objective: To provide suitable access for emergency vehicles and approved management/ maintenance activities, and to minimise erosion and sedimentation within the BOA.
+Access track mapping and assessment Map all internal access tracks.
+Identify access tracks to be retained and maintained, and any repairs/ upgrades required.
+Identify redundant access tracks to be rehabilitated.
+Year 1 Baseline addendum report Access track repairs Undertake track repairs as specified in the baseline track mapping and assessment.
 Generally, track repairs will consist of rectifying any riling or scouring through grading, compacting and filling.
 Years 2-3 Maintain records of track repairs including dates, locations and personnel